tq-systems/meta-tq/meta-tq/doc/README.SoftwareVersions.md

 - TQMa6ULLx / TQMa6ULLxL: use [5.15](#kernel-based-on-515-linux-stable)
 - TQMa7x: use [5.15](#kernel-based-on-515-linux-stable)

-* not selected by default
+* only selected by default for TQMLS102xA
 * based on linux-stable (https://git.kernel.org/pub/scm/linux/kernel/git/stable/linux.git)
 * branched from `5.4.y` / tag commit is merged into (see `LINUX_VERSION` in linux-tq-5.4.bb for exact release)